lextudio/ProjectRover/README.md

 ## Layout
 - `src/ProjectRover` – Avalonia application and view models.
 - `src/AvaloniaEdit` – bundled text editor control.
-- `extern/ILSpy` – ILSpy source pulled in as a submodule for reference.

 ## Status
 The UI opens assemblies and decompiles members via ILSpy's `CSharpDecompiler`.
 Project export and full-text search are stubbed out while the backend integration is completed.

 ## License
 This project is [AGPL](COPYING) licensed.
-It includes [ILSpy](extern/ILSpy), which is MIT licensed.
+It uses the ILSpy decompiler via the `ICSharpCode.Decompiler` NuGet package, which is MIT licensed.